WWE SMACKDOWN TAG TEAM TITLE MATCH:

 Then there were the food fights.
 If you are someone who is entertained by food fights, I’m sure there is plenty of that for you on Nickelodeon.
 I do not want to see it in my professional wrestling.
 I realize that the guy in charge of the company falls into this demographic, and I would love to see him give up the wrestling business and go watch Nickelodeon all day but that’s not going to happen, so I am aiming my wrath at fans who will no doubt try to defend this as “comedy.”

 The other category is cameos that made the wrestlers look stupid.
 One of them involved AJ and Bryan brawling into Vince’s office, then being intimidated when Vince yelled at them to get out.
 Neither of these men has a positive relationship with Vince.
 Why would they give a sh*t what he says?
 Also, Vince had to know that people were going to be in the building at this point, so if he didn’t want people barging in on him, he should have locked the door.
-This did nothing for the match, other than strike Vince’s ego.
+This did nothing for the match, and only served to stroke Vince’s ego.

 As bad as that one was, it pales in comparison to Steph’s cameo.
 Some of the women brawled into a conference room which had an MITB briefcase hanging from the ceiling above the table.
 Dana Brooke decided to pull it down, and despite the fact that we have been told over and over and over and over again over the past few weeks that the briefcases will be on the ROOF, Dana Brooke celebrated as if she had won the match, like a f*cking idiot.